01 of 05

 Sand and Finish the Countertop

-Use an electric sander with fine-grit sandpaper to smooth the surface of your butcher block countertop prior to sealing.
+Use an electric sander with fine-grit sandpaper to smooth the surface of your butcher block countertop before sealing.
 Lower intensity oscillating sanders are best for surfaces that are already in good condition.
 Rougher surfaces will benefit from the wood-scouring power of a belt sander.

 Butcher block countertops sealed with polyurethane will scratch and eventually lose their coating.
-One tip from Alex at the home blog Northstory is to forgo the heavy sealants and stick with mineral oil only.
+One tip is to forgo the heavy sealants and stick with mineral oil only.
 Rub the oil into the top surface with clean cotton rags.
 Be sure to apply oil around the inside and bottom of any sink cutouts before installing the sink.
+With sinks, water can soak into the sides of the cutout.
+Oil or another type of sealant will prevent or inhibit the water from soaking in.

 Mineral oil should also be used for continued maintenance of your butcher block counter to close up the pores and keep its surface lustrous.